Indian independence movement

-The final stages of the independence struggle from the 1920s was characterized by Congress' adoption of Mahatma Gandhi's policy of non-violence and civil disobedience.
-Some of the leading followers of Gandhi's ideology were Jawaharlal Nehru, Vallabhbhai Patel, Maulana Azad, and others.
+The stages of the independence struggle in the 1920s were characterised by the leadership of Mahatma Gandhi and Congress's adoption of Gandhi's policy of non-violence and civil disobedience.
+Some of the leading followers of Gandhi's ideology were Jawaharlal Nehru, Vallabhbhai Patel, Abdul Ghaffar Khan, Maulana Azad, and others.
 Intellectuals such as Rabindranath Tagore, Subramania Bharati, and Bankim Chandra Chattopadhyay spread patriotic awareness.
-Female leaders like Sarojini Naidu, Vijaya Lakshmi Pandit Pritilata Waddedar, and Kasturba Gandhi promoted the emancipation of Indian women and their participation in the freedom struggle.
+Female leaders like Sarojini Naidu, Vijaya Lakshmi Pandit, Pritilata Waddedar, and Kasturba Gandhi promoted the emancipation of Indian women and their participation in the freedom struggle.

-Few leaders followed a more violent approach.
-This became especially popular after the Rowlatt Act, which permitted indefinite detention.
-The Act sparked protests across India, especially in the Punjab province, where they were violently suppressed in the Jallianwala Bagh massacre.
+Few leaders followed a more violent approach, which became especially popular after the Rowlatt Act, which permitted indefinite detention.
+The Act sparked protests across India, especially in the Punjab Province, where they were violently suppressed in the Jallianwala Bagh massacre.

 The Indian independence movement was in constant ideological evolution.
 Essentially anti-colonial, it was supplemented by visions of independent, economic development with a secular, democratic, republican, and civil-libertarian political structure.
 After the 1930s, the movement took on a strong socialist orientation.
-It culminated in the Indian Independence Act 1947, which ended Crown suzerainty over India and created Pakistan.

-India remained a Crown Dominion until 26 January 1950, when the Constitution of India established the Republic of India.
-Pakistan remained a dominion until 1956 when it adopted its first constitution.
+It culminated in the Indian Independence Act 1947, which ended Crown suzerainty and partitioned British India into the Dominion of India and the Dominion of Pakistan.
+On 26 January 1950, the Constitution of India established the Republic of India.
+Pakistan adopted its first constitution in 1956.
 In 1971, East Pakistan declared its own independence as Bangladesh.

 Background

-Early British Colonialism in India

 The first European to reach India via the Atlantic Ocean was the Portuguese explorer Vasco da Gama, who reached Calicut in 1498 in search of spice.
 Just over a century later, the Dutch and English established trading outposts on the Indian subcontinent, with the first English trading post set up at Surat in 1613.

 Over the next two centuries, the British defeated the Portuguese and Dutch but remained in conflict with the French.
 The decline of the Mughal Empire in the first half of the eighteenth century allowed the British to establish a foothold in Indian politics.
 During the Battle of Plassey, the East India Company's Army defeated Siraj ud-Daulah, the Nawab of Bengal, and the company established itself as a major player in Indian affairs.
 After the Battle of Buxar of 1764, it gained administrative rights over Bengal, Bihar and the Midnapur part of Odisha.

 After the defeat of Tipu Sultan, most of southern India came either under the company's direct rule, or under its indirect political control in a subsidiary alliance.
 The Company subsequently seized control of regions ruled by the Maratha Empire, after defeating them in a series of wars.
-Much of Punjab was annexed in 1849, after the defeat of Sikh armies in the First (1845–46) and Second (1848–49) Anglo-Sikh Wars.
+Much of Punjab was annexed in the year 1849, after the defeat of Sikh armies in the First (1845–46) and Second (1848–49) Anglo-Sikh Wars.